nwillis/my-dev-setup/chromeos-setup.md

 - Setup Linux from Settings: Settings -> Developers -> Linux development environment -> Turn on
 - *Please remember the username you inputted before creating this environment*

-## Change Linux container to ArchLinux
+## Change default Debian Linux container to ArchLinux

 **Create ArchLinux container**
 - Power of the Linux container